j9t/little-books/manuscript/website-quality-control.md

 ### Validation

 Validation as a measurable priority had peaked, too, before falling from grace.
-But popularity does not correlate with validity, accuracy, or quality, and one can argue how validation is a relevant factor for website quality.
-It is such an important factor for that reason that only validation ensures we’ve been coding according to the different specs—a condition that corresponds with professionalism, or at least professional ethics.
+But popularity doesn’t correlate with validity, accuracy, or quality, and one can argue how validation is a relevant factor for website quality.
+It’s such an important factor for that reason that only validation ensures we’ve been coding according to the different specs—a condition that corresponds with professionalism, or at least professional ethics.

 Although these are powerful arguments for validation, the web development landscape begs to differ, notably when it comes to HTML and CSS.
 HTML is more stable and used in more places than CSS.
 CSS is under heavier development and occasionally experimental, yet style sheets live in relatively few places (CSS being “orthogonal” to HTML makes for its significance around maintainability).
 That means that validation for HTML is far more important than for CSS.
 Because HTML is stable, it’s easier to validate, and because it’s so ubiquitous, it’s also more critical to validate.